-On behalf of the faculty and staff, we would like to welcome you to the Dalla Lana School of Public Health at the University of Toronto.
-Below are administrative and academic information to help you begin your studies.
-Please contact the Graduate Office if you require assistance with any of these items.
+On behalf of the faculty and staff, we would like to welcome you to the Department of Public Health Sciences, in the Dalla Lana School of Public Health, at the University of Toronto.
+Below is administrative and academic information to help you begin your studies.
+Please contact the Graduate Office if you require assistance.

 - PHS Student Checklist

-- Getting Started – TCard, UTORid and email, Registration information
+- Getting Started – TCard, UTORid and email, Quercus, Registration

 - Introducing ACORN– your Accessible Online Campus Resource Network

 - GDPHS Handbook

 - School of Graduate Studies (SGS) GradHub (information for new students)

 Tuition fee schedules are available on the Student Accounts website.
 Invoices will be assessed to student fees accounts the week of July 17, 2023.

 Payments within Canada can be made from a Canadian bank account or with a Canadian dollar credit card.
 Information is available on the Student Accounts website under the Making Payments menu.